Group Life Insurance in Canada: What It Covers, How It Works and Is It Enough?

 Employee Basic Life Insurance

-Employee Basic Life is the most common component of a group life insurance plan and provides a lump sum death benefit to the employee’s designated beneficiary if they pass away while covered.
+Employee Basic Life Insurance is the most common component of a group life insurance plan and provides a lump sum death benefit to the employee’s designated beneficiary if they pass away while covered.

 Coverage is typically available with two options.
 Employers typically structure this benefit either as a flat dollar amount or as a multiple of the employee’s salary.